OpenDDS/OpenDDS/README.md

 - The OpenDDS Developer's Guide is available at https://opendds.readthedocs.io/.

-- Doxygen for the latest release is available at http://download.opendds.org/doxygen/.

 - For developers wanting to contribute to OpenDDS, please read [the development guidelines](https://opendds.readthedocs.io/en/master/internal/dev_guidelines.html).

 Other documentation can be found in [`docs` directory](docs).